whucs21Mzy/Model-Phase-Transitions/README.md

 <div align="center">
 <img src="./assets/fig1_Model Phase Transitions and Redundancy in Model Compression-1.png" style="width: 100%;height: 100%">
 </div>
+Fig. 1: This figure highlights three main types of redundancy: structural, numerical, and algebraic redundancy.
+Structural redundancy is managed through pruning, numerical redundancy through quantization, and algebraic redundancy through low-rank decomposition.
+These redundancies act as buffers, allowing for lossless model compression until the phase transition point is reached.
+The phase transition point remains stable when different types of compression methods are used together, enabling lossless compression of large models to about 10\% of their original size.

 ### 🧱 Three Types of Model Redundancy
 Large Language Models (LLMs) exhibit inherent redundancies that enable compression: